xamarin/WebSharp/docs/vsc/vsc-electron-scripting.md

 ### Writing the implementation code

-We now need to write the implementation code of our `scriptingjs.cs`.
+We now need to write the implementation code of our `scriptingelectron.cs`.

 Open the file and replace the existing implemenation text with the following: